-- Display State license, CBP, and City business license in a conspicuous building location; - Hours of operation are limited to 7:00 AM to 10:00 PM daily; - Deliveries of cannabis goods to the storefront location may only be accepted during regular business hours;

-- Cannabis inventory shall be secured using a lockable storage system during non-business hours; - At least one licensed security guard shall be on premises 24-hours a day; - The premises and the vicinity must be monitored by security staff to ensure that patrons immediately leave and do not consume cannabis onsite or within close proximity.
+- Display State license, CBP, and City business license in a conspicuous building location; - Hours of operations are limited to 7:00 AM to 10:00 PM daily; - Shipments of cannabis goods may only be accepted during regular business hours; - Cannabis inventory shall be secured using a lockable storage system during non-business hours: - At least one licensed security guard shall be on premises 24-hours a day; - The premises and the vicinity must be monitored by security and/or other staff to ensure that patrons immediately leave and do not consume cannabis onsite or within close proximity.
 The CMMC prohibits the consumption of cannabis or cannabis products in public areas; cannabis consumption is limited to non-public areas, such as within a private residence.
-State law further prohibits cannabis consumption and open container possession within 1,000 feet of sensitive uses and while riding in or driving a vehicle; - There must be continuous video monitoring and recording of the interior and exterior of the premises; - Adequate security lighting shall be provided; - Onsite sales of alcohol or tobacco products and on-site consumption of alcohol, cannabis, and tobacco products is prohibited; - No one under the age of 21 is allowed to enter the premises; - Prior to employment, all prospective employees must successfully pass a background check conducted by the City, and the employee must obtain a City issued identification badge; - Customers are only granted access to the retail area after their age and identity has been confirmed by an employee; - Each transaction involving the exchange of cannabis goods between the business and consumer shall include the following information: - Date and time of transaction; - Name and employee number/identification of the employee who processed the sale; - List of all cannabis goods purchased including quantity; and - Total transaction amount paid. - There must be video surveillance of the point-of-sale area and where cannabis goods are displayed and/or stored; - Cannabis products shall not be visible from the exterior of the building; - Free samples of cannabis goods are prohibited; - When receiving new inventory from licensed distributors, employees will verify the distributor's identity and license prior to allowing them to enter the facility through an access-controlled door.
-After distributor's credentials have been confirmed, an employee would escort the distributor to the shipping and receiving area and remain with them throughout the process. - Cannabis goods to be sold at this establishment (either storefront or delivery) must be obtained from a licensed cannabis distributor and have passed laboratory testing for quality control; - Cannabis product packaging must be labeled with required test results and batch number; - Packaging containing cannabis goods shall be tamper-evident and child-resistant; if packaging contains multiple servings, the package must also be re-sealable; - When processing orders for cannabis delivery, employees will collect the pre-packaged materials, load products into a secured container and transport the containers to delivery vehicles outside the building.
-Video surveillance cameras will be installed with direct views of the loading and unloading area and the security guard will monitor all outside vehicle loading/unloading until the delivery vehicle leaves the site; - Cannabis deliveries must be made in-person by an employee of the licensed retailer.
-An independent contractor, third-party courier service, or an individual employed through a staffing agency would not be considered employed by the licensed retailer;
+State law further prohibits cannabis consumption and open container possession within 1,000 feet of sensitive uses and while riding in or driving a vehicle; - There must be continuous video monitoring and recording of the interior and exterior of the premises; - Adequate security lighting shall be provided;

+- Onsite sales of alcohol or tobacco products and on-site consumption of alcohol, cannabis, and tobacco products is prohibited; - No one under the age of 21 is allowed to enter the premises; - Prior to employment, all prospective employees must successfully pass a background check conducted by the City, and the employee must obtain a City issued identification badge; - Customers are only granted access to the retail areas after their age and identity have been confirmed by an employee; - Each transaction involving the exchange of cannabis goods between the business and consumer shall include the following information: - Date and time of transaction; - o Name and employee number/identification of the employee who processed the sale; - List of all cannabis goods purchased including quantity, and cost thereof; and - Total transaction amount paid. - There must be video surveillance of the point-of-sale area and where cannabis goods are displayed and/or stored; - Cannabis products shall not be visible from the exterior of the building; - Free samples of cannabis goods are prohibited; - When receiving new inventory from licensed distributors, employees will verify the distributor's identity and license prior to allowing them to enter the facility through an access-controlled door.
+After distributor's credentials have been confirmed, an employee would escort the distributor to the shipping and receiving area (office) and remain with them throughout the process. - Cannabis goods to be sold at this establishment must be obtained from a licensed cannabis distributor and have passed laboratory testing for quality control; - Cannabis product packaging must be labeled with required test results and batch number; - Packaging containing cannabis goods shall be tamper and child-resistant; if packaging contains multiple servings, the package must also be re-sealable;